Skip to content

 Sharpen Your Transcription Skills

 There are several free typing courses that you can use to increase your keystroke speed, yet, at the end of the day, nothing beats actual, hands-on transcription experience.
-Doing volunteer transcription work gives you that opportunity.
+This experience is particularly helpful for jobs in legal typing services.
+Volunteer transcription work provides that opportunity.
 Depending on your chosen cause (which we’ll discuss further in a bit), you can sharpen your transcription skills to cover a wide range of document and recording types.
-Volunteers of different projects may be tasked with handling historical, medical, or legal texts or records.
-Since most transcription companies cover similar industries, your stint volunteering for these projects can translate into meaningful experiences in your resume.

 Build Your Network